pavlyuts/portabilling/README.md

 Methods:
 - **call** method calls API endpoind with supplied data array in accordance with "params" part as described in API docs.
 It will encode to JSON, so need just PHP array (not object!).
 - **logout** explicitly closes the session.
-- **getSessionId** returns active sesson id or null of sonmething wrong.
+- **getSessionId** returns active sesson id or null if sonmething wrong.
 You may want to put session id to user's coockie.

 ## Classes BillingFile and BillingMemcached
 *Not yet implemented.*

-Extents class Billing to store session id in the file or Memcached respectively.
+Extends class Billing to store session id in the file or Memcached respectively.
 Used for integration application for keeping application-wide session.
 Needs extra config options.
 If session id supplied on creation, it will be stored too.

 ## Installation